-Dr. Gabriel “Joey” Merrin is an Assistant Professor in the Department of Human Development and Family Science at Syracuse University.
-As a prevention scientist and applied developmental methodologist, Dr. Merrin has developed an innovative research program that advances our understanding of healthy development across adolescence and in the transition to young adulthood, supporting the successful assumption of adult roles and responsibilities.
+Dr. Gabriel “Joey” Merrin is an Assistant Professor in the Department of Human Development and Family Science at Syracuse University, where he directs the Methodology, Adolescent Development, and Prevention (MAP) Lab.
+A prevention scientist and applied developmental methodologist, Dr. Merrin’s research advances understanding of how risk and protective processes shape adolescent development and the transition to young adulthood.
+His work emphasizes resilience, equity, and the translation of rigorous quantitative methods into actionable prevention strategies that improve outcomes for youth and families.

 Research Program